ancap-ch/from-en/zh-CN/README.md

 [zh-CN - Chinese (中文)](https://github.com/ancap-ch/from-en/tree/utopian/zh-CN) - [Google Drive Folder](https://drive.google.com/open?id=1R7R4g0QBn_TCm9P21S1YcNBoYgiixffM) - [Crowdin](https://crowdin.com/project/ancap-ch/zh-CN) - [Discussion](https://CN.ancap.ch)

+General Guidelines for Chinese Translators:
+1. For names mentioned in the book, please add the English name in (), eg  汉斯．赫尔曼．霍普(Hans Hermann Hoppe).
+At least for the first occurance of the name in each chapter, no need to do this if the name is mentioned frequently afterwards.
+2. For book titles, use 《书名号》

 ---

 # Economics and Ethics of Private Property